Professor Brian Brock

 My own central interests are in moral and practical theology, by which I mean that I find theology most interesting when it is done in relation to the concrete questions of daily life.
 Why moral and practical theology?
 Since these disciplines are rarely understood the same way by two practitioners, let me explain my approach.
 (Aberdeen is a rare exception to the problem of practitioners having incommensurate approaches!)
 The "and" is important as I understand the terms to modify and situate one another.
 In an English-speaking context, practical theology has acquired an orientation toward the hermeneutics of contemporary culture.
 This orientation rightly warns moral theology against drifting to a level of abstraction that makes it appear irrelevant for the moral decisions of daily life.
 At the same time, moral theology serves practical theology by insisting that interpretation is not endless, but is properly circumscribed by doctrinal and confessional frameworks.
 My engagements with Christian doctrine and cultural hermeneutics are tied together by a third interest in the role scripture plays in God's work of generating a people with a distinctive ethos.
 I am constantly asking how the reading of scripture is influenced by, and influences, our reading of culture.

 In sum, I am engaged in clarifying how the tradition of Christian faith and moral thinking reshapes Christian understandings of practical and moral questions.
 I am asking questions that lie on roughly three levels.

 1) Fundamental questions in moral and practical theology.

 - the sources of the Christian ethos; how it is generated and develops

 - the doctrinal location of practical theology and Christian ethics

-- architectonic issues in Christian ethics
+- architectonic issues in the organization of the content of Christian ethics

-2) Questions about the relation of the Bible and Christian ethics
+2) Questions about the relation of the Bible and Christian ethics.

 - how the hermeneutics of the Bible, culture and the self are intertwined